minpegdwende/pm-pymcda/readme.md

 # Installation

 It is recommanded to use a Linux environment.
 1. This code was implemented in Python 3.7.
 Please check if you have the right version with this command on a terminal : python --version .
-If not, you can download this version on https://www.python.org/downloads/.
+If not, you can execute the following commands :
-Later on, in order to force the use of Python 3 by using an alias.
+    - `sudo apt update`
+    - `sudo apt upgrade`
+    - `sudo add-apt-repository ppa:deadsnakes/ppa`
+    - `sudo apt-get update`
+    - `sudo apt-get install python3.7`
+    - Open the  `~/.bashrc` file and write the following line at the end of the file: `alias python=python3.7`.
+Then execute `source ~/.bashrc`.
+It must force python3.7 to be called in the place of python.
 2. Install pip.
 It can be necessary to installl python3.7-distutils before.
+Execute the following commands :
+    - `sudo apt install python-pip`
+    - `sudo apt install python3-pip`
+    - `sudo apt-get install python3-distutils`
+    - `sudo apt-get install python-distutils`
+    - `sudo apt-get install python3.7-distutils`
+    - `sudo apt-get update`
-3. Download CPLEX Optimization Studio.
+4. Download CPLEX Optimization Studio.
 Go to https://www.ibm.com/products/ilog-cplex-optimization-studio (choose the student/teacher free edition) and follow the steps until the download of the "ILOG CPLEX Optimization Studio" following your operating system.
 The CPLEX version used in this notebook is 12.9.
 You may have to create a IBMid account.
-4. Execute the .bin file to install the CPLEX repertory.
-Open also the ReadMe file in the python directory of the CPLEX directory.
-Execute this command line on the terminal : `pip install docplex`, then execute : `python setup.py install`.
+The executable for Linux has the form of `cplex_studioXXX.bin`.
+Create a repertory called IBM in your home repertory.
+Copy `cplex_studioXXX.bin` into it.
+You may have to be granted permissions to execute `cplex_studioXXX.bin`, so execute `sudo chmod 777 cplex_studioXXX.bin`, then `./cplex_studioXXX.bin`.
+During the CPLEX installation, indicate the repository `/IBM` has the location of the source code of CPLEX.
+5. Now, execute the following commands inside `/IBM/cplex/python/..` :
+    - `pip install docplex`
+    - `sudo chmod 777 /usr/local/lib/python3.7/dist-packages`
+    - `python setup.py install` or `python3.7 setup.py install`
-5. Set the environment variable PYTHONPATH on the terminal so that it may contains the absolute path to "cplex" directory and python.
+7. Set the environment variable PYTHONPATH on the terminal so that it may contains the absolute path to "cplex" directory and python.
 Here is an example : `export PYTHONPATH=$PYTHONPATH:/home/IBM/cplex/python:/home/IBM/cplex/python/3.7/x86-64_linux`
-6. Enter into the project packadge (`cd pm-pymcda`).
-7/ Execute the following commands :
+8. Inside the project package (`cd pm-pymcda`), execute the following commands :
     - `pip install --user pipenv`
-    - pip install --user pipenv
-    - python -m site --user-base
+    - `python -m site --user-base` or `python3.7 -m site --user-base`
-    - PATH=$PATH:/home/username/.local/bin
+    - `PATH=$PATH:/home/*username*/.local/bin`
-    - source ~/.profile
+    - `source ~/.profile`
-    - pipenv install requests
+    - `pipenv install requests`
-    - pipenv install -r requirements.txt
+    - `pipenv install -r requirements.txt`
-    - pipenv lock --clear
+    - `pipenv lock --clear`
-    - pipenv install --skip-lock
+    - `pipenv install --skip-lock`
-8. Your environment is properly set when executing `pipenv shell` will create the environment where the code can be executed.
+9. Your environment is properly set when executing `pipenv shell` will create the environment where the code can be executed.
-9. Execute the baseline example of the use of learning algorithms : for instance for META, execute `python apps/meta.py` .
+10. Execute the baseline example of the use of learning algorithms : for instance for META, execute `python apps/meta.py` .
 Look at the results in `pm-pymcda/results_meta`.

 # Package description